-The following topics are explored during the Year 8 French course: school: subjects, timetables, preferences; classroom instructions; telling the time; daily routine and discussing meals; describing rooms in the house; asking for and giving directions to places around town; shopping; discussing leisure activities; planning celebrations; discussing holidays.
+The following topics are explored during the Year 8 French course: school: subjects, timetables, preferences; classroom instructions; telling the time; daily routine and leisure activities; describing people; shopping; asking for directions around town; discussing holidays.

 Language classes are fundamentally interactive, therefore, as a broad principle of methodology; the focus of language learning experiences is on successful communication.
 Learning experiences in languages are designed to encourage students to process meaningful portions of language rather than to focus on single words.
 The language course includes learning experiences such as: performing and viewing role plays; conducting / designing interviews; watching films; reading simple authentic texts such as advertisements; making lists and writing articles and emails.
 A range of digital technologies are incorporated during many of the learning experiences in languages to allow for direct participation and engagement in the target language and culture.